mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/asana-graph-connector.md

 # Asana Microsoft Graph connector

 The Asana Microsoft Graph connector allows your organization to index Asana tasks.
-After you configure the connector and index content from the Asana workspaces, end users can search for those items in Microsoft Search and Microsoft 365 Copilot.
+After you configure the connector and index content from the Asana workspaces, users can search for those items in Microsoft Search and Microsoft 365 Copilot.

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors an Asana Microsoft Graph connector.